What is Asthma? Symptoms, causes, and prevention.

 Risk Factors.

-The following are factors that increase the risk of developing asthma.
+The following are factors that increase the risk of developing the condition.

 • Smoking.